Design a Chic, Flowing Skirt with Fabric StripsYour measurements, your choice of delicious fabrics, and some basic sewing skills are all you need

 Choose your seam to match the fabric and look you want, and sew the strips together to form a striped fabric.
 Seam options include a machine-sewn straight stitch, a 3-thread serged seam, and a rolled-hem serged seam (shown in order at right).
 Make some test seams to see how they affect the hang of the fabric.
 A straight stitch is usually more supple, while a serged seam can give pleats a crisply defined edge.

 A shaped strip of fusible interfacing supports the upper section of the skirt and holds the pleats in place with its adhesive.
-Choose an interfacing color that most closely matches the color value of your fabrics (e.g., white, ecru, or nude for light colors, and black for dark colors).
+Choose an interfacing color that most closely matches the color value of your fabrics (e.g., white, ecru, or beige for light colors, and black for dark colors).

 First, cut a rectangle to fit your hips.
 The length of the rectangle equals your hip circumference, plus 4 inches of ease, and two 1⁄2-inch seam allowances; the width equals the distance from your waist to the fullest part of your hip (7 to 9 inches works for most figures).
 Example: If your hips measure 42 inches, cut a yoke that’s 47 inches by 7 to 9 inches.